Applications & Transcript Evaluation

 The PharmCAS application and other information on this page relate only to prospective candidates for the Doctor of Pharmacy (Pharm.D.) professional degree program.
 For information on the college's other degree programs, please visit the Prospective Students section.

 Additional information about the pharmacy profession is available on the National Association of Boards of Pharmacy website.

 Things to Remember

 - No Pharm.D. course credit is granted from international transcripts.
 Only credit for meeting prerequisite courses.

 - Admission to the College of Pharmacy only occurs in the fall semester.

-- Admission to the Pharm.D. program requires the completion of approximately 70 hours of Pre-pharmacy coursework, which takes most students 2-2 ½ (two to two and one-half) years to complete.
+- Admission to the Pharm.D. program requires the completion of approximately 70 hours of prerequisite undergraduate coursework, which takes most students 2-2 ½ (two to two and one-half) years to complete.

 - The Pharm.D. program is a full-time, four-year program.
 Possession of a pharmacy degree from outside of the U.S. does not decrease the number of years required to complete the Pharm.D. program requirements for graduation from UH College of Pharmacy.